Eli Zeira

-Eli Zeira (אלי זעירא; born 4 April 1928) is a former major general in the Israel Defense Forces.
+Eli Zeira (אלי זעירא; April 4, 1928 – November 21, 2025) was a major general in the Israel Defense Forces.
 He was director of Aman, Israel's military intelligence, during the 1973 Yom Kippur War.
 He is most remembered for his ill-conceived prewar assessment that Egypt and Syria would not attack (also known as "The Concept"), despite intelligence to the contrary.

 The postwar Agranat Commission, set to investigate the reasons for the costly war, found Zeira to be negligent of his duty, and he resigned.

 In 2004, former Mossad Director-General Zvi Zamir accused Zeira of leaking the identity of Ashraf Marwan, an Egyptian billionaire who served as a Mossad informant.
 The State Prosecutor's Office opened a criminal investigation, which proved inconclusive and was closed in 2012.

+Early life and career

+Zeira's parents were immigrants to Mandatory Palestine from Poland.
+His father was an electrical engineer and his mother was a housekeeper.
+Zeira was born in Haifa on April 4, 1928, where he received elementary and high school education at the Hebrew Reali School.
+In 1946, when he was 18, he joined the Yiftach Brigade, then part of the Palmach.
+He fought for the brigade during the 1948 Palestine War, serving as both a company and platoon commander for its 1st Battalion.
+During the war, he fought against the Arab Liberation Army (ALA) in the Galilee, the Arab Legion at Latrun, and the Egyptian Army in the Negev.
+He also participated in repelling an offensive by the ALA in kibbutz Tirat Zvi.

+Between 1949 and 1950, he led the Southern Command's squad leaders' school.
+He then enrolled in the United States Army's company commander's school for a year, becoming the first IDF officer to do so, where he learned to fly.
+When he returned to Israel, he attended the Hebrew University of Jerusalem, graduating with a bachelor's in economics and statistics.
+In 1951, he became an instructor at a battalion commander's school in Tzrifin.